space150/boba.js/README.md

 Default: `'site'`

 The name of the site.
-Can be accessed with `tracker.getSiteName`.

 Example: